One billion hours of video.

 It depends on your demographic and its collective taste.

-I recommend doing some brainstorming to decide on a basic direction to take.
+We recommend doing some brainstorming to decide on a basic direction to take.

 Of course, this will evolve organically over time, but you’ll need to establish a core identity and preferably one that stands out.